andreasmischke/tinypng/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUTPUT, --output OUTPUT
-                        Filename where the tinified output should bestored.
+                        Filename where the tinified output should be stored.
-                        Defaults to inputfile with ".tiny"inserted before the file type extension
+                        Defaults to inputfile with ".tiny" inserted before the file type extension
 ```